Death toll in Florida building collapse rises to 12 with 149 missing

 The 2018 engineer’s report warned of “major structural damage” to the concrete slab beneath the pool deck and deterioration, including exposed rebar, in the underground parking garage.
 The report’s author, Frank Morabito, wrote that the deterioration would “expand exponentially” if not repaired.

-“It’s all starting to come together now, because like I’ve said all along, there was something very, very wrong at this building,” Surfside Mayor Charles Burkett told CNN on Tuesday when asked about the April 2021 warning by the condo association’s president.
+“It’s all starting to come together now, because like I’ve said all along, there was something very, very wrong at this building,” Burkett told CNN when asked about the April warning by the condo association’s president.
 “Buildings in America just don’t fall down like this.”

 A lawyer who works with the condo association, Donna DiMaggio Berger, previously said the issues outlined in the 2018 report were typical for older buildings in the area.